vliz-be-opsci/vliz-be-opsci.github.io/events.md

 # Todo:
 - write few lines about the Open Science events we participate in (mainly stating why these are important/relevant/...)
-- further develop priliminary list of events
+- further develop preliminary list of events

 # Preliminary list of Open Science events

 - ReadTheLod bookclubs
-- Open Knowledege
+- Open Knowledge
 - TDWG presentations?
 - ...